aayush4515/ASP.NET-Web-App/README.md

-# ERM

-# Web-Based Form Development Project
+# ERM: Web-Based Form Development Project

 This project was built as part of my **Web Based Applications Course (Spring 2025)**.
 It demonstrates the development of a multi-page web application using ASP.NET Web Forms, C#, Bootstrap, and Microsoft SQL Server.